Cancer of the endometrium is the most common gynecologic cancer in the United States, with over 60,000 new cases diagnosed annually.

 The main risk for developing endometrial cancer comes from prolonged exposure to excess endogenous or exogenous estrogen in the absence of opposition by progestin.
 Common sources of endogenous estrogen include:

-- Obesity: Obesity accounts for > 50% of all cases of endometrial cancer, presumably due to the peripheral conversion of androgens to estrogen in adipose tissue, which leads to greater endogenous estrogen concentrations in obese persons.
-Compared with normal-weight women, obese women have a much greater risk of being diagnosed with endometrial cancer, which rises progressively with higher body weight.
-An obese woman with BMI ≥ 40 is seven times more likely to develop endometrial cancer compared with a normal-weight woman.
-The increased incidence of obesity in recent decades has increased endometrial cancer diagnoses in women aged < 50 years by 2% each year from 1992-2012.
+- Obesity: Obesity accounts for > 50% of all cases of endometrial cancer, presumably due to the peripheral conversion of androgens to estrogen in adipose tissue, which leads to greater endogenous estrogen concentrations in obese persons., Compared with normal-weight women, obese women have a much greater risk of being diagnosed with endometrial cancer, which rises progressively with higher body weight.
+An obese woman with BMI ≥ 40 is 7 times more likely to develop endometrial cancer compared with a normal-weight woman.
+The rising incidence of obesity in recent decades has increased endometrial cancer diagnoses in women aged < 50 years by 2% each year from 1992-2012.